whitequark/lab-notebook/content/notes/2016-08-05-ring-oscillators-on-silego-greenpak4.md

 endmodule
 <% end %>

 In theory, this oscillator should have a frequency of 36.2 MHz at 5 V. In practice, it turns out to be...
 112 MHz, which is higher than an individual `GP_2LUT` ([bitstream](/files/gp4-ringosc/gp_2lut_x3-bitstream.txt) for this circuit).
 Say what?!
+(Update: [I figured it out](/notes/2016-08-05/parasitic-interaction-between-oscillating-luts-on-silego-greenpak-4/))

 What if we replace one of those with an inverter?